asma-2922/Data_Analytics_Dashboard/README.md

-### README

----

 ## Project Title: Sales Performance Dashboard

 ### Project Description
-- This project involves the creation of an interactive dashboard to analyze and visualize sales data.
+- Created an interactive dashboard to analyze and visualize sales data.
 - The primary objective is to provide insights into sales performance, customer behavior, and regional sales distribution.
 - The dashboard helps stakeholders make data-driven decisions by showcasing key metrics and trends.

 ### Data Description
 The "Sales Data" sheet includes the following columns:
 - **Order ID**: Unique identifier for each sales transaction.